XronosSchedulingLtd/scheduleruserdocs/exams.rst

 In this listing, we can see that Denise Rowstock might be the first choice because she would otherwise have been teaching year 11, but she's already been given 2 invigilation slots today.
 Simon Philpotts has done only 1, so he might be preferable.
+(This demonstration school has an unfeasibly small number of staff, which is why they are getting so many slots each.)

 The final decision is as always best done by someone who knows the school, but the program can help a lot in providing sorted lists.